markcellus/form-js/README.md

 Allows you easily re-style native form elements across all browsers and falls back to native form elements for mobile devices.
 Also, provides a simple API to manipulate form elements with javascript.
 Supports IE10+, all modern browsers, and mobile.

+It's important for you to use native form elements (i.e. `<select>`, `<input>`, etc) because they come with critical built-in logic needed for the interactions that users expect.
+Like tabbing to fields, pressing enter or spacebar to commit a dropdown item, mobile keyboard input triggering, etc.

 UI Elements include:

  * Checkboxes